isomerpages/moh-vaccinegov/_locations/clinics.md

 **To book an appointment for Sinovac vaccine:**<br>
 * Contact any of the following clinics indicated with "Sinovac" vaccine type
 * The 11 clinics (marked with an asterisk) only accept registration via vaccine.gov.sg
+* If you are making an appointment for first Dose of Sinovac, please book at RCCC or PHPCs marked with *

 ###  **Central**
 <table>